yangyi02/video_motion_mnist/exp007/README.md

 local motion using fully convolutional network to predict every pixel motion MNIST dataset
-MNIST digit has motion, background has no motion use 3 frames instead of 2 frames, the third frame is the supervision adding noise to MNIST background use L1 loss instead of L2 loss for unsupervised learning
+Static background: digit has motion, background has no motion use 3 frames instead of 2 frames, the third frame is the supervision adding noise to MNIST background use L1 loss instead of L2 loss for unsupervised learning